 Clinical Negligence Article

-A lot of people are now spending a lot of time at home and many people who live alone can find this very distressing, especially for those individuals without a support bubble.
 It is important now more than ever to look out for signs of mental health problems, identify symptoms and to be there for anyone struggling.

-Dr Adrian James, President of the Royal College of Psychiatrists warned of an escalating mental health crisis "As a result of Covid we are now seeing an increase in people attending emergency departments and reporting to Crisis Mental Health Services ….
+As a result of the pandemic, Dr Adrian James, President of the Royal College of Psychiatrists warned of an escalating mental health crisis "As a result of Covid we are now seeing an increase in people attending emergency departments and reporting to Crisis Mental Health Services ….
 We are also seeing an increase in the numbers of people, but also in the severity of the disorder".

 Matt Rudd, Sunday Times Magazine columnist and author of 'Man Down: why men are unhappy and what we can do about it' highlights the apparently more acute problem in men, noting the NHS figures before the pandemic year, 1 in 5 women suffers from anxiety and depression compared to 1 in 8 men.
 Yet, men are three times more likely to take their own lives.